isaureCdB/ProtNAff/README.md

 ### Creation of the structures database

-The first step is to create the file named `structures.json`.
-This file is a JSON containing information extract from x3DNA, but also some information computed by ProtNAff.
-The example usages are given lower.
+The first step is to create `structures.json`, a JSON containing informations per 3D structure, either extracted from x3DNA outputs or computed by ProtNAff directly.
+Examples of usage are given below.

 ### Usage of filters

 The filters are the most customizable part: you can create the filters you need.
 Examples of filter are given in the ProtNAff paper, and more examples are given in the `filters` folder.
+Especially, look at the explanation_filters.ipynb notebook for a detailed explanation on how to build filters.

-Some of them are python scripts as `filter_no_modified.py`, which is returning a JSON file, or `filter_ss.py`, which is printing the single-stranded nucleotides per PDB id.
+Some filters are python scripts, such as `filter_no_modified.py`, which returns a JSON file, or `filter_ss.py`, which prints the single-stranded nucleotides per PDB id.
+Others are jupyter-notebooks, such as filtering-clustering.ipynb.
+The earliers must be runon your machine after installation of the proper conda environement, while the laters can be run through a collab session (see *INSTALLATION* section below).

 The detailed information contained in the `structures.json` are: